Moogieee/StoryMe/README.md

 Final Package:
 1. Display full story with giphs like a story book.
 2. Sound API will read off the story.

+For Tomorrow:
+1. merge the branches
+2. get the database to empty
+3. learn about new library